Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Method

 \subsubsection{Training Objective}

-To enhance model performance, our primary goals were to calculate log probabilities for preferred and rejected responses within the current model, and subsequently fine-tune model parameters with the aim of elevating the likelihood of preferred responses while diminishing the likelihood of rejected responses.
-This optimization process was guided by a specific loss function, which can be succinctly outlined as follows:
+Given the $i$-th prompt ${X}_i$, our primary goal was to calculate log probabilities for preferred and rejected responses (denoted as ${Y}_{i, 1}$ and ${Y}_{i, 2}$ respectively) of the current model, followed by fine-tuning model parameters to elevate the likelihood of preferred responses ${Y}_{i, 1}$ and diminish that of rejected responses ${Y}_{i, 2}$.
+This optimization process was guided by a loss function briefly outlined below:

+where $\sigma$ denotes the sigmoid function, ${\theta}^0$ represents the initial parameters from the SFT stage, $\beta$ is a hyper-parameter that controls the relative contribution of the two terms.
 Through this process, responses generated by Qilin-Med will better align with human preferences while avoiding unfavored ones, thus improving the quality and safety of medical dialogues.